LucasXavier2/My-Firs-Multiplayer-Game/README.md

 **Socket.io** was used for the realtime gameplay, where multiple players can connect to the same game and the changes made by one client is reflected to all of the other clients

 **How to run the game:**
-- You must have Nodejs installed
+- You must have Nodejs installed (Version 13.2.0 or higher)
 - Download the files
 - Run **npm install** command in your terminal to install everything that is needed for the project
 - Run **npm start** to start the server